lawliet92/fintech/README.md

 # FaceCheck
-# A Emotion Detector by Facial Expression for User Experence Evaluation
+# An Emotion Detector by Facial Expression for User Experence Evaluation
+# This project wins 2nd runner-up in 2017 Hang-Seng Bank Fintech
 1. Face Detector:

 Use 'detector.py' and xml file to detect human face in arbitary photos.